Home Mafia Locations Map

 In October 1977, Irish-American gangster Danny Greene was killed by a car bomb in this parking lot in Lyndhurst, Ohio.

-The bombing was carried out by members of the Italian-American mafia.
+The bombing was carried out by members of the Italian-American Mafia.

 The street where mobster Frank DeCicco was killed by a car bomb